Raphael Brandon explores the benefits of endurance training for young athletes.

 Some scientists have hypothesised that the reason for this diminished training effect in children is that a 'hormonal trigger' exists, which limits CV trainability until puberty.

 It seems reasonable that until growth hormone levels, such as testosterone, rise, then increasing the size of the heart through endurance training may be limited, just as increasing the size of the muscles through strength training is limited until post-puberty.
 A child's heart is smaller than an adult's and does not achieve its natural full size until the full height is reached.

 Thus, stroke volume, which is the amount of blood the heart can pump with one beat, is lower in children, and it may be that this limits any further improvements in VO2 max.

 Evidence to support the theory that immaturity limits trainability can be obtained from observations of elite endurance-trained children.
-It is rare that an elite child athlete has a VO2 max greater than 65 ml/kg/min. compared to elite adults who can achieve VO2 max scores above 80 ml/kg/min.
+An elite child athlete rarely has a VO2 max greater than 65 ml/kg/min. compared to elite adults who can achieve VO2 max scores above 80 ml/kg/min.
 This suggests that even with well-trained individuals, there is a ceiling on possible improvements.
 Also, studies analysing VO2 max development in young endurance-trained athletes have shown that they benefit from a jump in VO2 max levels around puberty of sometimes as much as 10 points.
 This observed hike in fitness levels supports the idea that puberty is a crucial time for the trainability of VO2 max.
 Another factor that could explain the diminished training effect in children is that the pre-training status of the average child is higher than the pre-training status of the average adult.
 Children have VO2 max scores of around 40 to 50 ml/kg/min, whereas the untrained adult scores in the 35 to 40 ml/kg/min range.
 Children are naturally fit and will remain fit independent of their activity levels until 14 years in girls and 18 years in boys.
 After that, CV training is required to maintain fitness.
 Thus, it seems logical that if children have higher fitness levels than adults to start with, they will gain fewer benefits when following the average 'adult' CV training plan.